The rules that telcos must follow

 If you have trouble paying your bills, let your telco know as soon as possible.
-They have to help if you are in financial hardship.
+They may be able to help if you are in financial hardship.

 Your right to control direct debits

 Some telcos want customers to pay by direct debit.
-The TCP Code ensures that:
+Under the TCP Code:

 - you can check the charges before the transaction